Mia Clarke

 • Saltire Scholar (2019) jointly awarded by Entrepreneurial Scotland and Capital Theatres, Edinburgh.

-• Adam Smith Business School Scholarship to Desautels Faculty of Management at McGill University (2018), awarded on a competitive basis with all costs of study and travel covered.
+• Adam Smith Business School Scholarship to Desautels Faculty of Management at McGill University, Canada (2018).

 Mia also previously served as Vice President Education of Students' Representative Council (GUSRC) in academic year 2021-22, presenting work in post across the University of Glasgow, and abroad at UniversitĂ© libre de Bruxelles and the National and Kapodistrian University of Athens.
 A link to an example of her work in post around Decolonising the Curriculum can be found here.